pycckuu/vim/README.md

 Oh-my-zsh:
 ===========
-oh-my-zsh with powerline and agnoter theme
+zsrch config: oh-my-zsh with powerline and agnoter theme